Go Ask Alice: Adaptations

 The ABC television network broadcast a made-for-television movie, Go Ask Alice, based on the book.
 It starred Jamie Smith-Jackson, William Shatner, Ruth Roman, Wendell Burton, Julie Adams, and Andy Griffith.
 Also among the cast were Robert Carradine, Mackenzie Phillips, and Charles Martin Smith.
 The film was promoted as an anti-drug film based on a true story.

 The film was first aired as the ABC Movie of the Week on January 24, 1973.
-It was subsequently rebroadcast on October 24, 1973 and the network also made screening copies available to school, church and civic groups upon request.
+It was subsequently rebroadcast on October 24, 1973, and the network also made screening copies available to school, church and civic groups upon request.
 The film drew generally good reviews (with one critic calling it "the finest anti-drug drama ever presented by TV"), but was also criticized for lacking the complexity of the book and for not offering any solutions to the problem of teen drug addiction.
 The adaptation by Ellen Violett was nominated for an Emmy Award.

 In 1976, a stage play version of the book, adapted by Frank Shiras, was published by The Dramatic Publishing Company.
 The play has been produced by various high school and community theatre groups.

 A 2012 novel called Lucy in the Sky was published anonymously, featuring the story of a preppy Santa Monica student who falls into drug addiction and alcoholism.
 Critics compared the book with Go Ask Alice and viewed the 2012 book negatively, considering it a modernized copy of Go Ask Alice rather than its own story.

 In popular culture

 Stand-up comedian Paul F. Tompkins' 2009 comedy album Freak Wharf contains a track titled "Go Ask Alice" in which he derides the book as "the phoniest of balonies" and jokingly suggests it was authored by the writing staff of the police drama series Dragnet.
 The album title comes from a passage in the book in which the diarist refers to a mental hospital as a "freak wharf".

-American band Ice Nine Kills drew inspiration from the book for their song 'Alice' on the 2015 album Every Trick in the Book.
+American band Ice Nine Kills drew inspiration from the book for their song "Alice" on the 2015 album Every Trick in the Book.

+Musical artist Melanie Martinez based her unreleased track, "Birthing Addicts", on the book in 2011.
+The song was originally written for an extra credit assignment at her school.
+It was meant to be on her unreleased EP, Take Me to the Moon, but was scrapped upon completion.